We tend to follow people on X because we find them interesting and the content they share relevant and helpful.

 As a result, I found my followers definitely grew, as did engagement levels.

-However, despite my supposedly-careful manual approach, my Twitter account was blocked for several weeks—I was probably in some way still overdoing it.
+However, despite my supposedly-careful manual approach, my account was blocked for several weeks—I was probably in some way still overdoing it.

 It can happen, and if you’re going to use this strategy, proceed with care.

-- Had tweeted relevant hashtags.
+- Had used relevant hashtags.

 - Were followers of competitors.